 Drug Discovery Advances

-EIPM team including Drs.
-Neel S. Madhukar and Kaitlyn Gayvert under the mentorship of Dr. Olivier Elemento Director of Director of the Englander Institute for Precision Medicine, successfully developed ways towards improving clinical trials and drug development, being part of the 30 under 30 Forbes list for Healthcare.
+Former EIPM team members, including Drs.
+Neel S. Madhukar and Kaitlyn Gayvert, under the mentorship of Dr. Olivier Elemento Director of Director of the Englander Institute for Precision Medicine, successfully developed ways towards improving clinical trials and drug development, being part of the 30 under 30 Forbes list for Healthcare.

-Check this video for more details on their projects and the impact of their collaboration:
+The video below provides more details on their projects and the impact of their collaboration:

 Drug target identification is one of the most important aspects of pre-clinical development yet it is also among the most complex, labor-intensive, and costly.
 This represents a major issue, as lack of proper target identification can be detrimental in determining the clinical application of a bioactive small molecule.
 To improve target identification, we developed BANDIT, a novel paradigm that integrates multiple data types within a Bayesian machine-learning framework to predict the targets and mechanisms for small molecules with unprecedented accuracy and versatility.